This topic describes how to create a user-created Oracle data source.

 Prerequisites

-You have created an Oracle database.
+You have a self-hosted Oracle database.

 You have the username and password for your Oracle database.